 Race Discrimination Employment Attorneys in San Bernardino

 San Bernardino racial discrimination attorneys are here to help guide you on your path to success.
 Our firm prides itself for years of success in Southern California and especially in San Bernardino.
 To ensure that your rights are preserved, our attorneys stay on top of the most pertinent laws and are familiar with the local courts, cases, and industry trends.
 The laws that are most common include Title VII of the Civil Rights Act of 1964 (“Title VII”), 42 USC 1981, and California’s Fair Employment and Housing Act (“FEHA”).
 These laws prohibit employers from making employment decisions based on an applicant or employee’s race.
-Accordingly, race discrimination may involve actual overt racial discrimination, an employer allowance of hostile work environment to exist, failure to hire, compensate or promote a certain racial group, unequal pay based on someone’s race, or termination or demotion based on an employee’s color or racial background.
+Accordingly, race discrimination may involve actual overt racial discrimination, an employer allowance of the hostile work environment to exist, failure to hire, compensate or promote a certain racial group, unequal pay based on someone’s race, or termination or demotion based on an employee’s color or racial background.

-All of these laws dissuade but do not complete curtail employers’ from discrimination.
+All of these laws dissuade but do not completely curtail employers’ from discrimination.
 Still, we hear reports from clients that they were not recruited, hired, or promoted due to their race.
-We also hear about employers not allowing a certain race to work certain assignments, being judged on difference standards in performance measures, not receiving the same type of training, being disciplined unfairly and experiencing discharge or termination based on their race or color.
+We also hear about employers not allowing a certain race to work certain assignments, being judged on different standards in performance measures, not receiving the same type of training, being disciplined unfairly and experiencing discharge or termination based on their race or color.